“There are some who can live without wild things and some who cannot.”

 — Aldo Leopold

-Without wildlife, without wilderness, what will we lose?
+Without wildlife, without wilderness, what will we lose??

-We have taken great strides to organize and structure our operations in order to find the most effective ways to benefit the TWRA.
 If you are interested in the promotion and preservation of our hunting and fishing heritage in Tennessee, we encourage you to join TWRF and offer your support to a worthwhile cause.
 After all, it’s up to all of us to ensure that future generations have the same opportunity to enjoy Tennessee’s wildlife resources and take part in the rich hunting and fishing heritage that has been passed down from countless generations of Tennessee’s sportsmen & women.

 With your support, we pledge: